Kashf Foundation: Etymology

 Kashf originates from Arabic word (كشف), which translates as "unveiling" - Sufi concept rooted in Gnostic ideals dealing with knowledge of the heart rather than of the intellect.
 On naming the foundation Zafar explained, "I believe some things can get pre-ordained.
 One of most famous Sufi philosophers is buried here in Lahore.
 Kashf is a Sufi word, which means miracle or revelation or self-actualization.
 It’s a belief that God is within you, God is in humanity.
 Any individual can be a good individual.
 When I was in Bangladesh [with Grameen], the word 'Kashf' came to me."

 Loans

 Due to the economic downturn, Kashf only provides income-generating loans.
-Apart from that Kashf has granted the business ‘surmaya’ loan to the Kashf Microfinance Bank, small entrepreneurship loans above US$1,000 have been given.
-However the purpose of the bank is to focus on job creation as 65% of the Pakistani population is below 25 years of age.
+Apart from that Kashf had granted the business ‘surmaya’ loan to the Kashf Microfinance Bank, small entrepreneurship loans above US$1,000 have been given.
+However, the purpose of the bank was to focus on job creation as 65% of the Pakistani population is below 25 years of age.
 About 2 to 3% loans are rejected.
 If people are late with three or four payments, they will be rejected the next time they ask for a loan.
 In cases of emergencies Foundation, we reschedule the loan to sustain the family.
 Kashf focuses product design, frequent small paybacks, and group dynamics in order to make micro-according financing successful, according to organization, "It’s important for clients to pay back their loans in regular and small amounts on a monthly basis."